-Washington Senate approves ban of open-carry of guns at protests statewide
+Washington Senate approves ban of open carry of guns at protests statewide

-OLYMPIA — After an emotional debate that highlighted and lamented America’s sharp political divisions, the Washington Senate on Thursday voted to ban the open-carry of firearms and other weapons, not just at the state Capitol campus, but at permitted demonstrations in public spaces across the state.
+OLYMPIA — After an emotional debate that highlighted and lamented America’s sharp political divisions, the Washington Senate on Thursday voted to ban the open carry of firearms and other weapons, not just at the state Capitol campus, but at permitted demonstrations in public spaces across the state.

 The passage of Senate Bill 5038 comes after months of intense protests around the state over the killing of people of color by law enforcement, as well as by demonstrators supportive of former President Donald Trump in the wake of his election defeat.

-After a debate of more than an hour, the bill passed the Democratic-controlled chamber on a party-line vote, 28 to 20.
+After a debate of more than an hour, the bill passed the Democratic-controlled chamber on a party-line vote, 28-20.
 It now heads to the House for consideration.

 Much of Thursday’s debate focused on the tension between the First Amendment’s right to free speech and assembly, and the Second Amendment’s right to bear arms.